Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Additional Experiments and Analysis

 \subsection{Details of Hyperparamters}

 We keep the hyperparameters and the network architecture almost similar to \cite{pmlr-v139-fan21b} for a fair comparison.
 For the baseline implementation of MPC-PSRL algorithm and our algorithm \algo we modify and leverage \footnote{\url{https://github.com/yingfan-bot/mbpsrl}} and observe that we were able to achieve performance as described in \cite{pmlr-v139-fan21b}.
 For obtaining the results from model-free algorithms as shown in we use \footnote{\url{https://github.com/dongminlee94/deep_rl}}, and could replicate the results.
 Finally, for our posterior compression algorithm we modify the \footnote{\url{https://github.com/colehawkins/KSD-Thinning}}, \footnote{\url{https://github.com/wilson-ye-chen/stein_thinning}} to fit to our scenario of posterior sampling reinforcement learning.
-We are thankful to all the authors for open-sourcing their repository.
+We are thankful to all the authors for open-sourcing their repositories.
+Our implementation is available \footnote{\url{https://github.com/souradip-chakraborty/KSRL}}